kennethgrau/CAST_BACKUP/software/UVSensor/README.md

 The document above states "Based on our results, a smaller dose of UV-C (10.25–23.71 mJ/cm2) is enough to reduce the viral titer of >99.99%."
 Meaning 23.71 mJ/cm2 would cover every type of surface covid may appear on.
 If a user knows the specific type of surface the sensor will be placed on, the value can be changed to reflect that type of surface.

+Simply change **UVDoseRequirement** value to reflect the type of surface you plan on putting the sensor on.

 https://cdn-shop.adafruit.com/datasheets/1918guva.pdf

 The specifications sheet above shows the conversions needed to get the input converted to UV intensity.